jaunt/EJS-Site-Builder/README.md

 # [Airfry](https://github.com/jaunt/airfry)

-# PRE-ALPHA UNDER ACTIVE DEVELOPMENT

-#### Javascript powered static site generator.
+#### Typescript powered static site generator.
 Fast, healthy, delicious.

-## Design Philosophy
+## The Crispy Commandments

-1. When you make a change to your templates or data, the output should be ready as fast as possible, even with thousands of files.
+1. Respond to template or data changes as fast as possible.
-2. Avoid unnecessary site rebuilds like the plague.
+2. Avoid unnecessary site rebuilds like the plague with first class dependency tracking.
-3. Don't try to do too much and instead take advantage of modern frontend dev tools.
-For example no assumptions are made about image processing or bundling.
-Use Vite!
-4. Opinionated design & workflow based on 20 years of commercial development experience.
+3. Keep it simple!
+Don't add extra features that are already solved.
+4. Don't reinvent the wheel.
+Take advantage of existing awesome dev tools like Vite.
+5. Have an opinion when it comes to workflow.
+Learn from the experience of seasoned and many-times-burned developers.
-5. Near-Zero config.
-Express yourself with javascript.
+6. Express yourself with javascript, not massive config files.

+## Main Features

-- Effecient Dependecy Tracking
+- Effecient Dependecy Tracking.
 - Javascript EJS templating for performance and ease.
-- Designed to integrate with Vite
+- Designed to integrate with Vite.
-- Recommended to use with Windi or Tailwind
+- Designed to work with Tailwind.
-- Recommended to use with a framework like AlpineJS or Petite Vue
+- Intended to optionally work seemlessly with progressive enhancement frameworks like AlpineJS or Petite Vue.
-- Functionally tested with [Clifry](https://github.com/jaunt/clifry), a cli functional testing tool.
+- Functionally tested with the incredible [Clifry](https://github.com/jaunt/clifry).

 ## Documentation

-Comming soon.
+Web page Comming soon.
+[See Airfry Docs on Github](https://github.com/jaunt/airfryDocs).

 ## Build / Release